kanishkegb/CSCI-6527-projects/Project-1/README.md

 ```

 ## 3. Multi-Scale Aligning
 This algorithm aligns a larger image based on multi-scale alignment.
-Below shows the basic steps in this algorithm.
+Below are the basic steps in this algorithm.

 1. Read the raw image.